 A thick pour will improve the quality and longevity of your colored river table, making sure the epoxy maintains its shine for a long.

 So, for deep and thicker pours, there are a few specific varieties of resins available, which include:

 - EcoPoxy FlowCast

 - Total Boat Thickset Deep Pour

-Besides these, there are many other brands that sell epoxy resin tool kits, but the above ones are the most reliable products that are easily available.
+Besides these, many other brands sell epoxy resin tool kits, but the above ones are the most reliable products that are readily available.